Download the PHP package nette/php-generator without Composer

 Classes

-We can add constants (class Constant) and properties (class Property):
+You can add constants (class Constant) and properties (class Property):

-And we can add methods:
+And you can add methods:

-You can also add existing Method, Property or Constant objects to the class:
+You can also add existing Method, Property, or Constant objects to the class:

 You can create interfaces and traits (classes InterfaceType and TraitType):